adrianjhpc/cirrus-website/about/hardware.md

 Filesystems and Data Infrastructure
 -----------------------------------

-There is currently a single filesystem available on Cirrus: the /lustre filesystem.
-This filesystem is a collection of three high-performance, parallel Lustre filesystems.
+There is currently a single file system available on Cirrus: /lustre is a Lustre parallel file system desgined to give high read/write bandwidth for parallel calculations running on Cirrus.

 The Lustre file system has  a total of 406 TiB available.
 The cluster login and compute nodes mount the storage as /lustre, and